sugawy/ps-hud-QBox/README.md

 ### Step 1:
-Go ahead and start by dragging and dropping ps-hud into your designated resources folder.
+Go ahead and start by dragging and dropping k_hud into your designated resources folder.

 If you are still lost, Slothy has created a few GIF's to help guide you through all the installation steps.